tspalter/todo-app-reactjs/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The goal of this project is to design a To-Do application using React.js.
+The goal of this project is to design a To-Do application using React.js, it was done as part of a web development class.
 You can see the page at https://wustlcse204.github.io/09-todo-react-tspalter/

 ## Available Scripts